BluestormDNA/Kocoboy/README.md

 * Select: **O**

 ## About the project
-The project is splitted in 2 modules:
+The project is split in 2 library modules plus a thin entry point per platform:
-**core:** It contains just commonMain Kotlin code.
-It represents the full emulator core with CPU, PPU, Bus and other components.
+**kocoboy-core:** It contains just commonMain Kotlin code.
+It represents the full emulator core with CPU, PPU, APU, Bus and other components.
+It only talks outside through the `Host` interface, so it can also run headless.
-**composeApp:** A Compose Multiplatform gradle module it is mainly a commonMain centric module with a couple of per platform functions, for image and audio handling.
+**kocoboy-ui:** A Compose Multiplatform gradle module it is mainly a commonMain centric module with a couple of per platform functions, for image and audio handling.
+**androidApp / desktopApp / webApp / iosApp:** Just the platform entry points, a few lines each, calling into kocoboy-ui.

 ## Known issues
 This is nowhere a full list of issues just some of them from a high view perspective: